lenagroeger/news-nadsat/README.md

   - color: what colors to represent diff cultures, should gender be blue/pink?
   - accessibility/Universal design (i.e. picking colors for color blind people) http://ablersite.org/

-What we talked about:
-This Nick Kristof piece: http://www.nytimes.com/2015/06/14/opinion/sunday/nicholas-kristof-its-not-just-about-bad-choices.html
-No female voices when talking about poverty
+### One example
-Clearly his intentions were good, but how do you tactfully critique the lack of relevant voices?
+Nick Kristof doesn't include a female voice in his [recent piece on poverty](http://www.nytimes.com/2015/06/14/opinion/sunday/nicholas-kristof-its-not-just-about-bad-choices.html).
+It doesn't automatically make it a bad piece, but how do you tactfully critique the lack of relevant voices?

+### Some Tips

-• Consider at the beginning of reporting a piece reaching out to wider communities.
+- Consider at the beginning of reporting a piece reaching out to wider communities.
 related: starting broadly when you're reporting/looking for sources -- casting a wide net of sources in the beginning can affect how your story goes forward re: diversity

-Start measuring the voices in your publication (census of your ancedotes!)
+- Start measuring the voices in your publication (census of your ancedotes!)
 Know what type of sources you're using.
 Yes, you're on deadline, you need to get a story done and you need a compelling voice, but if you look at the results year over year, you can see if all of these things drives you back to literally the same sources over and over again.

+- Come to people with tools and suggestions.
+It's easy for folks to get defensive when you bring up the lack of diversity/voices in a story, so come prepared with solutions.
+Instead of pointing out examples of stories that lack diversity, give people tools and techniques that might help them on their next story.
+Example: cast the widest net possible when gathering sources at the very beginning of the reporting process, use [databases to find diverse sources] (http://www.embo.org/science-policy/women-in-science/wils-database-of-women-in-life-sciences)
+Frame conversation as "here are some techniques to get better sources/do better reporting" not, "this is what was problematic in your story" Look to the future, not rehash past missteps.

+### Other Thoughts
 Demographics of your reporting/editing staff will affect the demographics of your sources.
 Diverse backgrounds—gender, race, ethnicity, region, class, age—also broaden newsroom discussion in valuable ways.
 Wonder: Are specific stories being funneled to reporters of color or gender?
 Benefits: You can have a member of the community covering it